Mindfulness/MBSR

 Developed in 1979 by Jon Kabat-Zinn at the University of Massachusetts Medical Center, MBSR is the most studied mindfulness program and is widely used in hospitals, workplaces and daily life to support well-being and resilience.
 This is the same course used in the study that found mindfulness to be as effective as anti-anxiety medication.

-The MBSR program offered through the MNPS Health Care Centers is a Group Medical Visit that accommodates approximately 20 participants who meet live-online once a week for 9 weeks.
+The MBSR course offered through the MNPS Health Care Centers accommodates approximately 20 participants who meet live-online once a week for 9 weeks.
 See the FAQs on this page for more information.

 MBSR is for everyone — no meditation experience required.